Prasad V. Potluri: Early life

 Potluri Prasad was born in Vijayawada, Andhra Pradesh, India.
 He attended NSM Public School in Vijayawada and pursued a degree in Mechanical Engineering at Nagarjuna University.
 In 1994, he completed a Master’s degree at a university in Australia.

 Career

 In 1996, Prasad founded Procon, an IT services company, which was acquired by RCM Technologies in 1998.
 In 2000, he launched Albion Orion Company, which later merged with SSI in a transaction valued at $63.65 million.

-In 2001, Prasad co-founded Irevna, a company specializing in knowledge process outsourcing services, which was acquired by CRISIL in 2005.
+In 2001, Prasad co-founded Irevna, a company specialising in knowledge process outsourcing services, which was acquired by CRISIL in 2005.
 In the following year, 2006, he founded PVP Ventures, a publicly traded corporation focused on media and entertainment financing.

 Under Prasad's leadership, PVP Ventures ventured into film production with PVP Cinema and acquired the Hyderabad Hotshots franchise in the Indian Badminton League, participating in the inaugural season in 2013.

 In 2008, PVP Ventures launched real estate development projects, including PVP Square in Hyderabad.
 Prasad has also been listed as a member of the Indo-American Chamber of Commerce and the Hyderabad Management Association, according to available business association records.